 GPIO.add_event_detect(17, GPIO.FALLING , callback=my_callback, bouncetime=300)

 Here I am adding an event detection for the pin CLK.
 The event will be triggered when the pin is falling from 5V to 0V.
-When the even happens the callback my_callback will be called.
-The bouncetime is the time between one call and the other call of the event.
-The my_callback function is just same as what was using in the basic example but without a while true infinite loop.
+When the event happens, the callback my_callback will be called.
+The bounce time is the time between one call and the other call of the event.
+The my_callback function is just same as what was using in the basic example, but without a while true infinite loop.

-The rotary encoder are used in control system to provide user interface.
-The user inteface includes, Menu, Textbox, Keyboard, numpad etc. Here I am going to show you how to build a menu interface with custom functions.
+The rotary encoders are used in control system to provide user interface.
+The user interface includes, Menu, Text box, Keyboard, num pad etc. Here I am going to show you how to build a menu interface with custom functions.

-For that you need to get OLED diplay interfaced with Raspberry Pi.
+For that you need to get OLED display interfaced with Raspberry Pi.
 Refer to the here for How to interface OLED display with Raspberry Pi.

-I copied the sys_info.py and demo_opts.py from the https://github.com/rm-hull/luma.examples and copied to the folder where i have my oled_rot_menu_rpi.py since I am importing the sys_info module.Additionally you need to install psutil.
+I copied the sys_info.py and demo_opts.py from the https://github.com/rm-hull/luma.examples to the folder, where I have the oled_rot_menu_rpi.py.
+As I am importing the sys_info module, you need to install psutil as shown below.

 #pip install psutil

-If you have any questions related to the above example, please use the comment section to as the question, I will be glad to help you out.
-As Always Thanks for visiting my site and keep following.
+If you have any questions related to the above example, please use the comment section below.
+I would be glad to help you out.
+As always, thank you for visiting my site and keep following.